-To organize these recommendations, the same eight themes used in the Existing Condition Chapter of the Plan are being used: Utilities and Infrastructure, Transportation, Economic Development, Land Use, Environment & Recreation, Housing, Risk Assessment, and Water Use Efficiencies.
+To organize these recommendations, the same eight themes used in the Existing Condition Chapter of the 2018 Plan are being used with the addition of two new themes in the 2023 update including Stormwater and Agriculture.
+The themes include: Utilities and Infrastructure, Stormwater, Transportation, Economic Development, Land Use, Environment & Recreation, Housing, Agriculture, Risk Assessment, and Water Use Efficiencies.